Guanacaste Airport Transportation

 • Transparent Pricing: Booking in advance means you agree on a price beforehand, avoiding potential overcharging or “gringo pricing” on arrival.

-• Tailored to Your Needs: Whether you’re a solo traveler on a budget, a family with children needing car seats, or a group with lots of luggage, you can choose the service that best fits.
+• Tailored to Your Needs: Whether you’re a solo traveler on a budget, a family with children who need car seats, or a group with lots of luggage, you can choose the service that best suits you.

-Let’s break down the primary ways to get to and from Liberia Airport, helping you select the best fit for your travel style and needs.
+Here I will break down the primary ways to get to and from LIR Guanacaste Airport, helping you select the best fit for your travel style and needs.

 • What it is: A pre-booked vehicle (often an air-conditioned van or SUV) exclusively for you and your party.
 The driver meets you at arrivals, assists with luggage, and takes you directly to your accommodation.